 - 27.1 The employer shall comply with the provisions of the Health and Safety at Work Act 2015 and subsequent amendments concerning safety, health and welfare matters.
-The parties to this agreement agree that the employee should be adequately protected from any health and safety hazard arising in the workplace.
+The parties to this agreement agree that employees should be adequately protected from any safety and health hazard arising in the workplace.
 All reasonable precautions for the health and safety of employees shall be taken.
-The parties agree to comply with the employers Employee Participation Agreement. - 27.2 It shall be the responsibility of the employer to ensure that the workplace meets required standards and that adequate and sufficient safety equipment is provided. - 27.3 It shall be the responsibility of the employee to work safely and to report any hazards, accidents or injuries as soon as practicable to their supervisor. - 27.4 It is a condition of employment that safety equipment and clothing required by the employer is to be worn or used by the employee and that safe working practices must be observed at all times. - 27.5 Attention is also drawn to the employer's policies and procedures on health and safety. - 27.6 The employer recognises that to fulfil their function health and safety delegates require adequate training, paid time and facilities. - 27.7 The parties to this agreement recognise that effective health and safety committees are the appropriate means of providing consultative mechanisms on health and safety issues in the workplace.
+The parties agree to comply with the Employee Participation Agreement in the District Health Board. - 27.2 It shall be the responsibility of the employer to ensure that the workplace meets required standards and that adequate and sufficient safety equipment is provided.

+- 27.3 It shall be the responsibility of every employee covered by this agreement to work safely and to report any hazards, accidents or injuries as soon as practicable to their supervisor. - 27.4 It is a condition of employment that safety equipment and clothing required by the employer is to be worn or used by the employee and that safe working practices must be observed at all times. - 27.5 Attention is also drawn to the employer's policies and procedures on health and safety. - 27.6 The employer recognises that to fulfil their function health and safety delegates require adequate training, including unit standard 29315 (Describe the role and functions of the Health and Safety Representative in a New Zealand workplace) paid time and facilities. - 27.7 The parties to this agreement recognise that effective health and safety committees are the appropriate means of providing consultative mechanisms on health and safety issues in the workplace.